Blog

 It doesn't care whether this happens through time spent in a group or watching a video.
 It simply shows the content most likely to keep people engaged.

-This means that even though people have signed up for your group, they won’t necessarily see your updates—potentially harming engagement.
-Also, this social network is inherently full of distractions -- there are notifications from friends and family, ads, cat videos, and more.
+This means that even though people have signed up for your group, they won't necessarily see your updates—potentially harming engagement rate.
+Also, this social network is inherently full of distractions— notifications from friends and family, ads, cat videos and more are always popping up.

 Another problem is that Facebook actively promotes competing niche communities to your users.
 The group feed has a section that shows users other communities similar to the ones they have already joined.

-This means you could be spending time building your community, only for Facebook to redirect members to a competitor!
+This means you could be spending time building your own community within niche market, only for Facebook to redirect community like-minded individuals to a competitor!

 Competing Facebook Groups